 Bruce joined SBARC and lent his talents to many projects, including the repeaters and the communications van, and happily to anyone with a problem or project.
 At one SBARC meeting he was demonstrating new Slow Scan TV equipment and mentioned its versatility.
 One member said, “Bet you can’t use two Dixie cups and a string” to send pictures.
 Next month, he used two Dixie cups and a piece of dental floss (string) successfully.
 You can also visit Century Smile Dental homepage to sort out dental issues.

 Bruce is a legend in the art and science of direction finding.
 As founder of L-Tronics he designed, engineered and built thousands of portable DF units for field operations and airborne use.
 Variants of the L-Per are used worldwide by numerous search & rescue groups, the US Coast Guard and the Civil Air Patrol.

 Bruce’s dedication will not be forgotten.

-Post expires at 6:03am on Tuesday June 25th, 2019 but will still be available on Club News page.
+Post expires at 6:03am on Tuesday June 25th, 2019 but will still be available in the archives.